vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### If I updated with the initial patches in VMSA-2024-0019 do I need to update with VMSA-2024-0019.2?

 Yes.
-These new updates resolve issues reported to us after the initial release, including operational issues with the vSphere client.
+These new updates resolve security and operational issues reported to us after the initial release.

 ### Do I have to apply both sets of patches?

 Security updates are cumulative within a product branch.
-If you apply the latest patches for a supported version of vSphere or Cloud Foundation you will have all of the updates.
+If you apply the latest patches for a supported version of vSphere or Cloud Foundation you will have all of the available updates.

 ### Do I have to update VMware vCenter?